Knoxville Truck Accident Attorneys

 Minor injuries

-These are injuries that typically don’t require hospitalization and may heal without the need for extensive medical treatment.
+These are injuries that typically don’t require hospitalization and may heal without extensive medical treatment.
 Some common minor injuries include:

 • Whiplash